OVERVIEW

 The only tax deductions you can use to reduce your gross eBay sales income are those authorized by the IRS, but you'll have quite a few to choose from.
 Consider whether you qualify for:

-- Deductions for business use of your vehicle, either actual expenses or the standard mileage rate.
-For the first half of 2022 the standard mileage rate is 58.5 cents per mile and increases to 62.5 cents per mile for the second half of 2022.
+- deductions for business use of your vehicle, either actual expenses or the standard mileage rate.
+For 2024 the standard mileage rate is 67 cents per mile.
+The standard mileage rate increased from 65.5 cents per mile in 2023.

 If you're still unsure if something is deductible, check out a more comprehensive list of common small business expenses.